In This Article

 • Where is Snow Hill located?

-• Snow Hill is a charming historic town set along the eastern shore of the Pocomoke River.
+• Snow Hill is a quaint and historic town nestled along the eastern shore of the Pocomoke River.
+It's a peaceful getaway with plenty of charm.

 • What is Snow Hill known for?